TheReverend9/Quartermaster-DiscordBot/README.md

 Command List:

-The !Sail command is used to alert Discord members that a user is looking for a group to play with.
+The /Sail command is used to alert Discord members that a user is looking for a group to play with.

-The !Server command is used to ping all members who signed up for an event
+The /Server command is used to ping all members who signed up for an event

-The !Quit command is used to shutdown a bot from discord server.(Only useable by certain members)
+The /Quit command is used to shutdown a bot from discord server.(Only useable by certain members)

-The !Info command is used to see bot version and patch notes.
+The /Info command is used to see bot version and patch notes.